tenso/companies/README.md

 * feedback on analysis and stock price!

 # Prio 2
+* select company and filter more central (not in specifi qml pages)?
 * reorder companies (viewOrder in table)
 * New analysis with two or more empty financials: NaN
 * <Unknown File>: QML VisualDataModel: Error creating delegate on startup